Snowmass 2021 Community Survey Report: Results of the Survey

 We looked more closely at scientists' reported time commitment to leadership responsibilities.
 Broken down by race (Fig. \ref{Q54_Leadership_combined}A), 76.4\% of white scientists surveyed reported a 3 or higher in the leadership category, indicating that they commit more time to leadership compared to scientists part of other racial groups (-11.8\%).
 Broken down by primary workplace (Fig. \ref{Q54_Leadership_combined}B), 7.6\% more scientists outside of national lab institutions reported having little to no leadership time commitments when compared to national lab scientists.
 Finally, when we broke down the responses by age (Fig. \ref{Q54_Leadership_combined}C), we found that a quarter of scientists older than 50 years old reported little to no time commitment to leadership responsibilities; around 20\% of scientists younger than 50 years old made the same report.
 Looking at the other extreme, a little less than half of scientists younger than 40 years old reported a 4 or higher on leadership; 60\% of scientists between 40 and 50 years old made the same report.
 Comparing these proportions to the 43\% of scientists older than 50 years old who reported a 4 or higher on leadership, we saw that older scientists reported less overall time commitment to leadership, although scientists between 40 and 50 years old reported more overall time commitment compared to scientists younger than 40 years old.

 We asked scientists whether their institutions help or hinder with outreach, mentoring, and advocacy; the normalized responses from all scientists are shown in Figure \ref{Q57}.
 Outreach and mentoring received similar responses -- around 10\% of scientists surveyed reported that their institution hinders outreach and mentoring on some level.
 Compared to faculty who were asked the same questions, more scientists reported that their institution hinders outreach (+4.4\%) and mentoring (+6.2\%) on some level.
 Nearly nineteen percent of scientists surveyed reported that their institution hinders advocacy on some level.
 Compared to male scientists' responses, 24.3\% more female scientists reported that their institution hinders advocacy; broken down by race, 5\% more scientists of other racial groups reported this compared to white scientists.
 Finally, 15.3\% of scientists surveyed reported that they don't know whether their institution helps or hinders advocacy efforts.
 Compared to female scientists' responses, 8.4\% more male scientists indicated that they did not know.
+When broken down by Snowmass frontiers, more scientists in the Computational frontier reported that their institution hinders outreach efforts at some level; conversely, more scientists in the Cosmic, Accelerator, and Instrumentation frontiers reported that their institutions help with outreach efforts.
+A larger proportion of scientists in the Accelerator frontier skipped the portion of the question asking about advocacy; furthermore, a majority of the ``I don't know'' responses originated from scientists in the Accelerator and Computational frontiers.
+Compared to scientists in other Snowmass frontiers, a larger proportion of scientists in the Neutrino frontier reported that their institutions hinder advocacy efforts on some level.

 We asked scientists if they have experience outside of HEPA, to which 90.7\% of scientists responded.
 The majority of scientists surveyed (63.4\%) reported that they have always been at a national lab, and 27.3\% reported that they have experience outside of HEPA.
 Broken down by gender, 27.1\% of male scientists reported having experience outside of HEPA, a larger proportion compared to the female scientists we surveyed (-8.6\%).